 Meet your personal tutor – Your personal tutor will guide you on issues relating to your academic experiences, gaining new skills and your overall progression as well as help you with any matters that may affect you.

-Contact your academic liaison librarian – Find the academic liaison librarian for your subject to get help with using Library Search, researching your assignments, referencing and plagiarism, using databases effectively and developing your reading lists.
+Contact your Academic Liaison Librarian – Visit the Library Guides website to find out who your Academic Liaison Librarian is.
+They can help you with using Library Search, researching your assignments, referencing and plagiarism, using databases effectively and developing your reading lists.

 Understand your assignment – You'll be expected to find information to support your coursework and assignments.
 Choosing appropriate information can help you to boost your marks and do well in your course.
 Watch our video on assignments for some top tips and guidance.